 1. Biota Bot Ionic Air Purifier MM208

 For larger rooms, we highly recommend the Biota Bot purifier.
-It’s equipped with a three-stage filtration system as well as UV-C light and an ionizer.
+It’s equipped with a five-stage filtration system as well as UV light and an ionizer.
 This device effectively removes airborne pollutants and kills bacteria and viruses present.

-The pre-filter captures larger particles such as hair and lint, while the HEPA filter removes allergens.
+The elementary filter captures larger particles such as hair and lint, while the HEPA filter removes allergens.
 It’s easy to maintain and the HEPA filter can be vacuumed when needed.

-There are three fan speeds, a timer and sleep mode.
+There are fan speeds, a timer, and a sleep mode.
 The unit is also fitted with an air quality sensor that alerts you when your air is polluted.

 Why We Love It